-Hudro-GateTM Control and SportShiftTM
+Hydro-GateTM Control and SportShiftTM

-The Hydro-Gate is engaged by moving the SportShift lever located at the helm's starboard side fore and disengaged by moving the lever aft.
-When the SportShift lever is pushed forward, into the SLALOM•CRUISE (DOWN) mode, the Hydro-Gate is engaged, creating maximum lift for a Tournament Slalom Wake.
-When the SportShift lever is pushed aft, into the TRICK/JUMP (UP) mode, the Hydro-Gate is disengaged (raised), allowing your boat to sit deeper in the water, creating the optimum trick wake.
-The SportShift lever can be placed in any position to create the ultimate wake.
+The Hydro-Gate is engaged by moving the SportShift Hydro-Gate control handle located at the helm's starboard side fore and disengaged by moving the lever aft.
+When the control handle is pushed forward, into the SLALOM•CRUISE (DOWN) mode, the Hydro-Gate is engaged, creating maximum lift for a Tournament Slalom Wake.
+When the control handle is pushed aft, into the TRICK/JUMP (UP) mode, the Hydro-Gate is disengaged (raised), allowing your boat to sit deeper in the water, creating the optimum trick wake.
+The control handle can be placed in any position to create the ultimate wake.
 The SportShift and Hydro-Gate can be used at any speed or at rest.